 Action 2:

 RG-WM-2: RG-WM agreed to include C101 (use of marks in incorporated texts according to ITU-T A.25) in the RG-WM living list (TD601R4) for further consideration.
-NOTE – It was also agreed that C101 would be further considered in the context of clauses 6.1.2.1 and II.1, instead of clauses 6.1.2.4 and II.4.
+NOTE – It was also agreed that C101 would be further considered in the context of other clauses, instead of clauses 6.1.2.4 and II.4.

 NOTE – The planned agenda item on “Author's Guide for drafting ITU-T Recommendations” could not be discussed for lack of time and was postponed to the next session of RG-WM.